 Work will be assessed in line with the Assessment Policy.
-Assessment of children's work in Computing will be done using KLIPS that will be provided by Lancashire County Council from September 2015.
+Assessment documents have been set up and are used by teachers at the end of each unit of work.
+This identifies those children who are working at, above or below the year group expectations.
+These are provided by the teacher to the Subject Leader who uses them to help aid monitoring of standards.
 Achievement is reported to parents at the end of each academic year.
 Children's work is saved to the server for reference throughout the year.